ivansarno/IDEA-cipher/README.md

 IDEA cryptography algorithm implementation

+**This project was designed for learning purposes, its use in real systems is not recommended.
+This project is not updated regularly.**

 **IdeaCipher**

 IdeaCipher is a stand alone command-line program that provides encryption/decryption of a file, key creation and random bytes generation.